General Information Questions:

 separate warranties.
 First there are the third party warranties for all of the products used in the homes, for example the

 appliances and window manufacturers have their own warranties.
 Second there is a warranty from the factory for one year.

-we may have spec houses available for you to see.
-You can even tour the factory located in Oxford, Maine.
-You may
+spec houses available for you to see.
+You can even tour the factory located in South Paris, Maine.
+You may also visit